isislovecruft/patternsinthevoid/content/travel/rogue-waves.md

 Javascript.
 I pointed out a bunch of little things as I spotted them, like moving to a more recent version of Django to better avoid [some of the then-recent CSRF, XSS, and DoS vulnerabilities](http://www.cvedetails.com/vulnerability-list/vendor_id-10199/product_id-18211/year-2011/Djangoproject-Django.html).
-I complemented him on his clean use of Javascript scopes and avoidance of global variable manipulation, pointed out some places where perhaps the Python code could be more functionalised to avoid code duplication, and suggested adding a bit more developer documentation and recommended trying
+I complimented him on his clean use of Javascript scopes and avoidance of global variable manipulation, pointed out some places where perhaps the Python code could be more functionalised to avoid code duplication, and suggested adding a bit more developer documentation and recommended trying